Prescription drug: Expiration date

 The expiration date, required in several countries, specifies the date up to which the manufacturer guarantees the full potency and safety of a drug.
 In the United States, expiration dates are determined by regulations established by the FDA.
 The FDA advises consumers not to use products after their expiration dates.

 A study conducted by the U.S. Food and Drug Administration covered over 100 drugs, prescription and over-the-counter.
 The results showed that about 90% of them were safe and effective far past their original expiration date.
 At least one drug worked 15 years after its expiration date.
-Joel Davis, a former FDA expiration-date compliance chief, said that with a handful of exceptions—notably nitroglycerin, insulin, some liquid antibiotics; outdated tetracyclines can cause Fanconi syndrome—most expired drugs are probably effective.
+Joel Davis, a former FDA expiration-date compliance chief, said that with a handful of exceptions—notably nitroglycerin, insulin, and some liquid antibiotics (outdated tetracyclines can cause Fanconi syndrome)—most expired drugs are probably effective.

-The American Medical Association (AMA) issued a report and statement on Pharmaceutical Expiration Dates.
+The American Medical Association issued a report and statement on Pharmaceutical Expiration Dates.
 The Harvard Medical School Family Health Guide notes that, with rare exceptions, "it's true the effectiveness of a drug may decrease over time, but much of the original potency still remains even a decade after the expiration date".

 The expiration date is the final day that the manufacturer guarantees the full potency and safety of a medication.
-Drug expiration dates exist on most medication labels, including prescription, over-the-counter (OTC) and dietary (herbal) supplements.
+Drug expiration dates exist on most medication labels, including prescription, over-the-counter and dietary supplements.
 U.S. pharmaceutical manufacturers are required by law to place expiration dates on prescription products prior to marketing.
 For legal and liability reasons, manufacturers will not make recommendations about the stability of drugs past the original expiration date.

 Cost

-Prices for prescription drugs vary widely around the world.
+Prices of prescription drugs vary widely around the world.
 Prescription costs for biosimilar and generic drugs are usually less than brand names, but the cost is different from one pharmacy to another.

-Prescription drug prices including generic prices are rising faster than the average rate of inflation.
-To lower prescription drug costs, some U.S. patients buy medicine in Canada or online.
+To lower prescription drug costs, some U.S. states have sought federal approval to buy drugs in Canada, as of 2022.

 Generics undergo strict scrutiny to meet the equal efficacy, safety, dosage, strength, stability, and quality of brand name drugs.
 Generics are developed after the brand name has already been established, and so generic drug approval in many aspects has a shortened approval process because it replicates the brand name drug.

-Brand name drugs cost more due to time, money, and resources that drug companies invest in in order to repeat research clinical trials that the FDA requires for the drug to remain in the market.
+Brand name drugs cost more due to time, money, and resources that drug companies invest in them to conduct development, including clinical trials that the FDA requires for the drug to be marketed.
 Because drug companies have to invest more in research costs to do this, brand name drug prices are much higher when sold to consumers.

 When the patent expires for a brand name drug, generic versions of that drug are produced by other companies and are sold for lower price.
-By switching to generic prescription drugs, patients can save significant amounts of money: e.g. one study by the FDA showed an example with more than 50% savings of a patient's overall costs of their prescription drugs.
+By switching to generic prescription drugs, patients can save significant amounts of money: e.g. one study by the FDA showed an example with more than 52% savings of a consumer's overall costs of their prescription drugs.